drublic/drublic/README.md

 # Hello hello, my name is [Hans](https://www.drublic.de/) 👋

-I am an Engineering Manager, Software Architect and Certified Scrum Master working as Vice President Engineering for [Seven.One Entertainment Group](https://www.prosiebensat1.com/) located in Cologne, Germany.
+As an experienced Engineering Leader and Software Architect, I currently serve as the Vice President of Engineering for [Seven.One Entertainment Group (ProSiebenSat.1)](https://www.prosiebensat1.com/).

-Agile development and Scrum have influenced my work since 2012.
-I have more than ten years of experience in developing scalable web-applications using cutting edge technologies.
-I love creating solid systems in a high-performance environment.
-My passion is to build teams that strive for excellence.
-Enabling team members to accelerate is what drives my daily work.
+I have been utilizing Agile development and methodologies for over a decade and have 13 years of professional experience developing scalable web-applications using cutting-edge technologies.
+I am passionate about creating robust systems in high-performance environments and building teams that strive for excellence.
+My primary focus is on empowering and accelerating the growth of my team members.

 ## Get in Contact